EM-MAF-NSW-DCCEEW/BiodiversityTools/README.md

 mkdir build
 cd build
 ```
-From the build directory you can now configure CMake, build and install the binaries:
+From the build directory you can now configure CMake and build the binaries:
 ```
 cmake ..
 cmake --build .